Michael Fullan: Honours

-Fullan holds honorary doctorates from Nipissing University in Canada, the Hong Kong Institute of Education, the University of Leicester in England, Duquesne University in Pennsylvania, and the University of Edinburgh in Scotland.
+Fullan holds honorary doctorates from Nipissing University in Canada, the Education University of Hong Kong, the University of Leicester in England, Duquesne University in Pennsylvania, and the University of Edinburgh in Scotland.

 In 2012, he was named an Officer of the Order of Canada "for his achievements in the field of education reform, as a scholar, teacher, writer and adviser to governments in Canada and abroad."